Itabashi Tokyo, Japan Travel Guide

 A different popular local app for booking taxi services.

-While public transport reigns supreme in Tokyo, other rental options exist for specific needs.
+While public transport reigns supreme in Tokyo, other rental possibilities are there for specific needs.

-Car or motorcycle rentals offer freedom to explore outside city limits at your own pace.
+Car or motorcycle rentals offer freedom to explore beyond the city limits at your own pace.

 Pros for rural exploration.

-High costs for parking and tolls within Tokyo make rentals less practical for urban travel.
+High fees for parking and tolls within Tokyo make rentals less practical for urban travel.

 Bicycles are a good option for short distances within Itabashi's residential areas and parks.